 In 2014, the university's M.A. in Applied Behavior Analysis program received accreditation from the Association for Behavior Analysis International (ABAI).
-The M.A. in Mental Health Counseling/Art Therapy Specialization received accreditation from CACREP, becoming the first program of this type to receive CACREP-accreditation in the nation.
+The M.A. in Counseling with Mental Health/Art Therapy Specialization received accreditation from CACREP, becoming the first CACREP-accredited art therapy program in the nation.